 Why does it take that long?

 I am a painter who works in layers.
 I carefully build up the image using different colors that you may not even see in the final image to give it depth.
-Besides making sure that each painting is a good representation of my work as an artist, I am working on multiple paintings at once as well as my own personal projects.
+Besides making sure that each painting is a good representation of my work as an artist, I am working on multiple paintings at once as well as my own personal projects, which include exhibitions, local partnerships, and a part-time job.
 At any given time, I am working on four separate paintings.

 How do I pay you?